Selected Performance Works

 March, 2023 and August-September 2023

-Ishmael Reed's play, "The Conductor," continues the tradition of the Federal Theatre Project's Living Newspaper Project, where playwrights and journalists collaborated to create dramatizations of current events (1935-39).
+Ishmael Reed's play, The Conductor, continues the tradition of the Federal Theatre Project's Living Newspaper Project, where playwrights and journalists collaborated to create dramatizations of current events (1935-39).

 Brian Simmons, as journalist Warren Chipp, organizing his research to find what moneyed and political influences were behind the 2021 recall of 3 members of the San Francisco Unified School District's School Board.
 Photo by Tennessee Reed.

-Journalist Warren Chipp (Brian Simmons, R) shows Recall activist Shashi Parmar (Sri Chilukiri, L) a newspaper article, that reports his betrayal by a white proponent of the SF School Board recall (Aug.-Sept. production).
+Journalist Warren Chipp (Brian Simmons, R) shows Recall activist Shashi Parmar (Sri Chilukuri, L) a newspaper article, that reports his betrayal by a white proponent of the SF School Board recall (Aug.-Sept. production).
 Photo by Tennessee Reed.

 Warren Chipp (Brian Simmons) views White Lightning Network TV anchor Hedda "Buttermilk" Duckbill (Laura Robards) with guest comentator Gabriel Noitallde (Emil Guillermo).
 Photo by Tennessee Reed.